psth2876/student_analysis/README.md

 ![Chart, box and whisker chart Description automatically generated](media/image22.jpg)

-*Figure 55: Boxplot for analysis of Final grade of students compared to internet.*
+*Figure: Boxplot for analysis of Final grade of students compared to internet.*

 The above figure represents final grade of students with respect to the